 Who writes this stuff?

 - I am happily married to an amazing military man who spent 9 years enlisted and is now an Officer in the US Army.
-We have two little boys who infuse every moment of every day with creativity and energy.
+We have two amazing boys who are not so little any more!
+They still infuse every moment of every day with creativity and energy, and make my life an adventure.
 I was educated at home, and am now teaching our children - second generation homeschoolers!
 I try every day to become more like Jesus Christ, and to love like HE does.
 If you want you can try and catch me at firstname.lastname@example.org

 Tuesday, January 29, 2013